 The Sun had been posting suggestive images of women since Rupert Murdoch took ownership in 1969.
-However, the inclusion of the naked German model took the feature in a new direction, which the paper blamed for the daily newspaper becoming the most popular in the country.
+However, the inclusion of the naked German model took the feature in a new direction, which the paper blamed for the daily newspaper becoming the most popular in England.

 Are Topless Models News?

 Many feel that the inclusion of Page 3 girls within a newspaper or website that essentially should cover news is degrading and pointless.
-There is a place for glamour models in magazine publications that are dedicated to the niche, which are usually bought from the top shelf in a newsagents.
+There is a place for glamour models in magazine publications that are dedicated to the niche such as Nuts, which are usually bought from the top shelf in a newsagents.
 Yet the London based newspaper sits amongst other respectable publications in the reach of all ages and genders.

-Is the inclusion of a topless model necessary in such a publication?
+Is the inclusion of a topless female model necessary in such a publication?

 Those who regularly purchase the paper claim to not solely buy it for the exposure of nudity, which many may find uncomfortable in this context.
 Is it quickly skipped to read on in many cases?
-There have been many campaigns that have fought for the removal of the Page 3 image yet The Sun have always resisted with the worry that sales will drop.
+There have been many campaigns that have fought for the removal of the Page 3 image yet The Sun have always resisted with the worry that sales will drop in England.